 A company’s people are always a defining element of success, but this is exponentially more true when it is in its very early stages.
 The first few people you add to the team will be instrumental in accomplishing what needs to be done to enter the market and scale.

-Follow these steps to hire your dream team even when operating on a startup’s shoestring budget.
+Follow these steps to recruit top talent even when operating on a startup’s shoestring budget.

 Hiring for Startup Tips

 You probably have a gut feeling about what you need help with ASAP because things are starting to fall through the cracks, or your growth is stalled because of the talent you’re lacking.
 Even so, it’s important to take an analytical approach to avoid hiring a full-time employee when you don’t actually have a full-time need.